bkranendonk/OpenStack-Docs/_posts/loadbalancers/2023-12-12-create-an-loadbalancer.md

 ---
 layout: page
 tags: [Loadbalancers]
-page_title: Create an loadbalancer with webservers
+page_title: Create a loadbalancer with webservers
 ---

 This tutorial guides you through the process of creating a load balancer with webservers functioning as backend servers.